Catherine J. Breaker -- Santee

-Arrangements are incomplete and will be announced later by Glover's Funeral Home.
-Friends may call at the residence and at Glover's Funeral Home.
+Viewing will be held Sunday, Dec.
+6, 2020, from 1 to 7 p.m.
+Friends may call at the residence and at the funeral home.
 The family will be accepting limited guests due to COVID-19.

 Obituaries Newsletter